AntonioND/nitro-engine/readme.rst

 This is a 3D game engine, a lot of functions designed to simplify the process of making a 3D game.
 It isn't standalone, it needs libnds to work.
 However, if you are developing for the NDS it is likely that you already have it installed.
-If not, you need to install devkitPro with devkitARM and libnds.
+If not, you need to install devkitARM and libnds.

 Setup
 -----